 Turn Your Head and Cough: The First Step in a Hernia Diagnosis

-For most of us, all we know about hernias is the slightly embarrassing moment in our doctor’s office when we're required to turn our heads and cough.
-But in fact, hernia repair is quickly becoming the most common surgical procedure in the United States, with 700,000 performed every year.
+If you ask a man to tell you what he knows about hernias, he might tell you about the slightly embarrassing moment in the doctor’s office when he’s asked to turn his head and cough as the doctor checks for hernias.
+The reason why the doctor checks for them is because they’re EXTREMELY common, especially in men.
+In fact, hernia repair is quickly becoming the most common surgical procedure in the United States, with more than 700,000 performed every year.

 The following will help you understand what causes hernia and how you can help prevent and treat it.